Gas vs. Wood Fire Pits: Pros, Cons & How to Decide

 Smokeless wood fire pits have surged in popularity, giving homeowners a cleaner, more efficient way to enjoy real wood flames.
 These fire pits use a double-wall airflow system that reburns smoke before it escapes, producing a hotter fire with significantly less soot and fewer particulates.

+The result is a fire that feels traditional — but without the cloud of smoke that typically follows the breeze.
 Smokeless models also tend to be easier to maintain, more fuel-efficient, and kinder to your surrounding landscape.
-For many people, they strike an ideal balance between sustainability and authenticity.
+For many people, they strike an ideal balance between sustainability and authenticity, effectively closing the gap between the "wood pros" and "gas pros" lists above.

 The answer depends on fuel type and combustion efficiency.